 Who can be a liquidator?

-The liquidator must be an adult who has not been placed under protective supervision (having an advisor or tutorship or curatorship).
+The liquidator must be an adult who is not incapacitated.

 A child under 18 who has married or been completely emancipated by a court decision can also, in theory, be a liquidator.

 The notary who drew up the will can act as the liquidator, but only if the liquidation is done free of charge.

 For a fee, many professionals (notaries, lawyers, accountants, etc.) offer liquidator services.

 A savings company or trust company registered with the Autorité des marchés financiers (an agency that oversees financial markets and services) can also be a liquidator.
 Most financial institutions and investment companies fall into this category.